Cringere/MiniBuilder.js/README.md

 ### File hierarchy
 By default, the API expects the templated files to be in a folder named `templates`, and a path to the root of the directory.
-That can be changed by passing in different paths to the `Builder` construcor.
+That can be changed by passing in different paths to the `Builder` constructor.
 For example:

 	root/
 	├─ MiniBuilder.js
 	├─ some_other_templates/
 	│  ├─ one.html
-	│  ├─ two.htlm
+	│  ├─ two.html
 	├─ main_files/
 	│  ├─ index.html